WalletWasabi/WasabiDoc/README.md

 Just like the Wasabi wallet software, this documentation is libre and open source under the [MIT license](LICENSE).
 Not only do we appreciate the contribution of everyone, but we desperately need it!

 If you have front end skills and would like to help improve the theme/look of the website, we welcome your input!
+If you have a question, [open an issue](https://github.com/zkSNACKs/WasabiDoc/issues) and if you know the answer, then [make a pull request](https://github.com/zkSNACKs/WasabiDoc/pulls).

 ### VuePress